mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 {% endhighlight %}

 Now this is why these two techniques are awesome.
-We've created a pretty useful utility function that will return all the odd numbers in an array, but we've build it using a bunch of small, reusable functions as building blocks.
+We've created a pretty useful utility function that will return all the odd numbers in an array, but we've built it using a bunch of small, reusable functions as building blocks.

 ................................